-An essential oil is the product obtained from flowers, buds, seeds, leaves, twigs, bark, herbs, wood, fruits and plant roots.
+What is an essential oil?
+It’s a most remarkable substance extracted from flowers, buds, seeds, leaves, twigs, bark, herbs, wood, fruits and plant roots.
 The aromatic oil generally possesses a lower density than water and is extracted by hydro-distillation, steam distillation or dry distillation with the exception of citrus fruits.
 In citrus the oil is extracted (pressed) from the rind by a mechanical process (no heat).

 Plants each possess their own unique scent.
 The aroma of each oil results from the combination of the aromas of all components of the plant material itself.
 Unlike synthetically derived fragrance oils (parfum), the constituents of essential oils are naturally occurring and their medicinal properties are naturally synergistic.